SwiftEducation/SwiftEducation.github.io/README.md

+## Deprecation Warning

+The Swift Education materials are out of date, and are no longer maintained.

 # Swift Education Web Site

 This is the source code for generating the static content for the [Swift Education web site](http://swifteducation.github.io) hosted via GitHub Pages.